 Subtitle 24 of the County Code provides the only methodology for testing adequate public facilities to ensure that the development will be adequately served.
-The Countywide Planning Section referral dated February 5, 2021 (Thompson to Sievers), provided analysis of adequate public facilities including water and sewer, fire, rescue, recreation, schools, and police.
+The Countywide Planning Section referral dated January 14, 2022 (Thompson to Sievers), provided analysis of adequate public facilities including police, fire and rescue, water, sewer, schools, recreation, and library.
 Per Subtitle 24 of the County Code, the methodology for testing adequate public facilities occurs at the time of PPS review.